andrekovac/GiftaGram/README.md

 			var access_token = "YOUR_INSTAGRAM_ACCESS_TOKEN";

+3. IBM Alchemy credentials
+	* Create your API key by following this [Getting Started Guide](http://www.alchemyapi.com/developers/getting-started-guide).
+	* Add your API key to the App.

-3. Start the meteor server
+4. Start the meteor server

 		$ meteor

-4. Open the app by visiting `http://localhost:3000/` in your favorite browser.
+5. Open the app by visiting `http://localhost:3000/` in your favorite browser.

 ## Contributors